Washington and Lee University Bylaws

-- The law and undergraduate faculties shall be responsible for the academic regulation of students, for entrance and graduation requirements, for the approval and supervision of courses of study, for the recommendation of students for degrees, and for the discipline and government of the students and all student organizations, respectively, except as set forth at Chapter V, Section 7.
-The law and undergraduate faculties may adopt such rules and regulations as may be necessary and proper for the discharge of their obligations.
+3. Undergraduate and law faculties shall be responsible to the Board for the academic regulation of students, for entrance and graduation requirements, for the approval and supervision of courses of study, for the recommendation of students for degrees, and for the discipline and government of the students and all student organizations, respectively, except as set forth at Chapter VII, Section 7.
+Undergraduate and law faculties may adopt such rules and regulations as may be necessary and proper for the discharge of their obligations.

-- The President shall be chair of the Faculty and shall preside at University and undergraduate meetings unless the Provost or another member of the faculty is appointed by the President to preside.
+4. The President shall be chair of the faculty and shall preside at University and undergraduate meetings unless the Provost or another member of the faculty is appointed by the President to preside.
 The Dean of the School of Law shall preside at meetings of law school faculty unless the President, Provost, or another member of the law faculty is appointed to preside by the President, Provost, or Dean of the School of Law.
-The academic Deans shall be appointed by the President after consultation with the Provost, and with the Board.
-The academic deans shall perform such duties as may be assigned to them by the President, Provost, or the Faculty.
-The Provost shall be appointed by the President, after consultation with the Board and shall perform such duties as may be assigned to him or her by the President.
+The academic deans shall be appointed by the Provost after consultation with the President.
+The academic deans shall perform such duties as may be assigned to them by the President, Provost, or the faculty.

-- In University, undergraduate, and law faculty meetings, members of the respective faculties, and others who teach at least one half of a normal teaching assignment, shall have the privilege of the floor.
-All such persons shall have the right to vote, except those whose non renewable appointments are for one year or less.
+6. In University, undergraduate, and law faculty meetings, members of the respective faculties, and others who teach at least one-half of a normal teaching assignment, shall have the privilege of the floor.
+All such persons shall have the right to vote, except those whose non‑renewable appointments are for one (1) year or less.

-- The legislation, policies, and actions of the Faculty shall be subject to the ultimate authority of the Board, and the Board may call for and review the minutes and records of the Faculty at any time.
+7. The legislation, policies, and actions of the faculty shall be subject to the ultimate authority of the Board, and the Board may call for and review the minutes and records of the faculty at any time.

-Freedom of worship, as guaranteed by the laws of the State, shall be enjoyed by all connected with the University, and all sectarian influence in its government is hereby prohibited.
+Freedom of worship, as guaranteed by the laws of the Commonwealth, shall be enjoyed by all connected with the University, and all sectarian influence in its government is hereby prohibited.

-January 19 of each year, the anniversary of the birth of Robert E. Lee, has been designated and set apart by the Board of Trustees as Founder's Day, and that day (or a day as close to that date as practicable) shall be observed annually, with appropriate commemorative exercises, including an appropriate address before the President, Faculty, officers, student body, alumni, and friends of the University by a speaker of high character and distinction, to be selected by the President and the Faculty, or an appropriate committee thereof.
+January 19 of each year, the anniversary of the birth of Robert E. Lee, has been designated and set apart by the Board of Trustees as Founder's Day, and that day (or a day as close to that date as practicable) shall be observed annually, with appropriate commemorative exercises, including an appropriate address before the President, faculty, officers, student body, alumni, and friends of the University by a speaker of high character and distinction, to be selected by the President after consultation with members of the University community.

-Each Trustee, Rector, and President, when entering upon the duties of office, shall make oath or affirmation to the following effect before the Rector, Executive Committee, or Board: "I do solemnly swear (or affirm) that I will faithfully discharge the duties of the office to which I have been elected by the Trustees of Washington and Lee University, to the best of my skill and judgment, without fear, or favor.
+Each Trustee, Rector, and President, prior to commencing the duties of office, shall make oath or affirmation to the following effect before the Rector, Executive Committee, or Board: "I do solemnly swear (or affirm) that I will faithfully discharge the duties of the office to which I have been elected by the Trustees of Washington and Lee University, to the best of my skill and judgment, without fear, or favor.
 So help me God."

 The President's Advisory Committee and the Rector of the Board shall constitute a Committee on Honorary Degrees which shall be chaired by the Provost.
 The Board, on its own initiative or upon recommendation of the Committee, may from time to time grant such honorary degrees as it deems proper, and must approve honorary degree recipients.

-So that the knowledge and views of the Faculty may be appropriately represented in important decisions facing the University, there shall be an Advisory Committee consisting of the Provost, the academic Deans and eight Faculty members selected from and by the undergraduate faculty and one Faculty member selected from and by the law faculty.
-The Committee shall make recommendations to the President concerning cases of undergraduate tenure and promotion; sabbatical applications; summer grant applications; honorary degree nominations; other matters of University-wide importance; and the processes by which these decisions should be reached.
-The Board shall consult with the Committee in considering the selection of a President of the University.
-The President shall consult with the Committee in considering the selection of a Provost, and the Provost shall consult with the Committee in considering the selection of an academic Dean.
+So that the knowledge and views of the faculty may be appropriately represented in important decisions facing the University, there shall be an Advisory Committee consisting of the Provost, the academic deans and eight (8) faculty members selected from and by the undergraduate faculty and one (1) faculty member selected from and by the law faculty.
+The committee shall make recommendations to the President concerning cases of undergraduate tenure and promotion; sabbatical applications; summer grant applications; honorary degree nominations; other matters of University-wide importance; and the processes by which these decisions should be reached.
+The Board shall consult with the committee in considering the selection of a President of the University.
+The President shall consult with the committee in considering the selection of a Provost and the Provost shall consult with the committee in considering the selection of an academic dean.

-In keeping with cherished traditions, the Board of Trustees has delegated to the Student Body the authority to determine the circumstances under which and the cause for which a student is to be dropped from the rolls of the University for matters involving a violation of honor.
-In the fulfillment of this responsibility, the Student Body may create such student organizations and adopt such procedures as may be appropriate.
-An officer of the Executive Committee shall make a report to the Board at each of its meetings.
+In keeping with cherished traditions, the Board of Trustees has delegated to the student body the authority to determine the circumstances under which and the cause for which a student is to be dismissed from the University for matters involving a violation of honor.
+In the fulfillment of this responsibility, the student body may create such student organizations and adopt such procedures as may be appropriate.
+An officer of the student Executive Committee shall make a report to the Board at each of its regular meetings.